Related Links

 Course information found here includes all permanent offerings and is updated regularly whenever Academic Senate approves changes.
 For historical information, see the Course Catalogs.
 For actual course availability in any given term, use Course Search in the Portal.

-The exploration of freshwater and marine organisms through their evolutionary relationships, ecology, structure and function, and behavior.
-Students learn about all types of aquatic ecosystems and engage with contemporary issues in aquatic biology, including how human influences have altered aquatic ecosystems over time.
-This course stresses scientific principles and experimental methods.
-Students design, perform, analyze, and report on small research projects.
+Students in this course will learn practical skills related to doing biology, including experimental design, collection and evaluation of quantitative data, collaboration with peers, and scientific communication.
+Students will also learn the five core concepts of biology (evolution, systems, structure/function, energy transfer, and information transfer) within the context of freshwater and marine organisms.
+This course is anexploration of all types of aquatic ecosystems, the evolutionary relationships, ecology, structure and function, and behavior of the organisms that live there, and contemporary issues in aquatic biology, including how human influences have altered aquatic ecosystems over time.
+Students design, perform,analyze, and report on small research projects.
 Laboratory work requires dissection.
 Three two-hour lecture-laboratory periods per week.
-Offered every other year.
-(4U)
+(4U) Offered every other year.

 The history of life from its origins to the present.
 The preservation, distribution, and identification of invertebrate fossils as well as selected vertebrate and plant fossils.
 Competing evolutionary theories are evaluated in the perspective of geologic time.
 Fossils are studied as once-living organisms that were adapting to changing environments and part of a biological community.
 Lecture, discussion, laboratory, and field study.
 One weekend field trip.
 (Also listed as Geology 210.)
 Offered alternate years.
 Prerequisite: Geology 100, 105, or 110 or Anthropology 120 or 1 course in Biology.